-Before Steve Rutkovitz was CEO of Choice Cybersecurity, he was a managed services provider (MSP) in the Maryland-DC area for 21 years.
-Although he worked clients in highly regulated industries like finance and healthcare, he says he realized “everyone was winging it when it came to security and compliance.”
+Before Steve Rutkovitz was CEO of Choice Cyber Solutions, he was a managed services provider (MSP) in the Maryland-DC area for 21 years.
+Although he worked with clients in highly regulated industries like finance and healthcare, he says he realized “everyone was winging it when it came to security and compliance.”

 With his market impacted by stricter regulations and standards and a riskier security landscape, Rutkovitz set off in a new direction.
-Choice Cybersecurity is a pure play security and Compliance as a Service provider that works with MSPs and directly with companies to get them into compliance and increase security.
+Choice Cyber Solutions is a pure-play security and Compliance as a Service provider that works with MSPs and directly with companies to get them into compliance and increase security.
 He has found that the best approach is a repeatable process with three objectives: assess, address and maintain.

-Using a compliance and security framework, Rutkovitz conducts a risk assessment and gap analysis.
+Rutkovitz conducts a risk assessment and gap analysis using a compliance and security framework.
 The framework is based on the regulations or best practices the business must follow.
-For example, a healthcare organization needs to focus on HIPAA compliance, while a government agency may need to follow NIST SP-800 171.
-If your client collects data from European citizens, they may need to comply with EU’s General Data Protection Regulation (GDPR).
-Rutkovitz says it’s possible for a business to be subject to multiple regulatory standards or best practices, but its best to focus on one at a time rather than trying to address them in the same assessment.
+For example, a healthcare organization needs to focus on HIPAA compliance, and if your client collects data from European citizens, they may need to comply with the EU’s General Data Protection Regulation (GDPR).
+Rutkovitz says a business can be subject to multiple regulatory standards or best practices, but it’s best to focus on one at a time rather than trying to address them in the same assessment.